 2. Labeling Systems

 Outside of the stock room, you still need to keep your products clearly labeled.
 In addition to tagging guns, you should have labeling and pricing systems for your items, as well as barcode scanners that make it easy for the products to be looked up on-the-fly.
+Label makers can help you get the job done faster.

 3. Scanning Guns